-This Code applies to any dispute between a customer and a member or associated person of a member that is submitted to arbitration under the code.
+This Code applies to any dispute between a customer and a member or associated person of a member that is submitted to arbitration under Rule 12200 or 12201.

 (b) Incorporation by Reference

 When a dispute is submitted to arbitration under this Code pursuant to an arbitration agreement, the Code is incorporated by reference into the agreement.